ergoithz/browsepy/doc/plugins.rst

 In case you need to add extra command-line-arguments to browsepy command, :func:`register_arguments` method can be also declared (like register_plugin, at your plugin's module level).
-It will receive a :class:`browsepy.manager.ArgumentPluginManager` instance, providing an argument-related subset of whole plugin manager's functionality.
+It will receive a :class:`ArgumentPluginManager` instance, providing an argument-related subset of whole plugin manager's functionality.

 A simple `register_arguments` example (from by player plugin):